RobTillaart/MCP4725/README.md

 ### RP2040 specific

-- **void selectWire()** selects Wire for communication with the DAC.
-It does no need to be called, but if it must be called before begin()!
-- **void selectWire1()** selects Wire1 for the communication with the DAC.
-It must be called before begin()!
-- **bool usesWire()** returns true, if Wire is used for the DAC
-- **bool usesWire1()** returns true, if Wire1 is used for the DAC
-- **bool begin(int sda, int scl)** begin communication with the DAC.
-It has the parameter for selecting on which pins the communication should happen.
+- **bool begin(int sda, int scl, int wireUsed)** begin communication with the DAC.
+It has the parameter for selecting on which pins the communication should happen. wireUsed is optional.
+For Wire1 use the number 1.
 Check RP2040 Pinout for compatible pins.

 ## Operation